Optimal realisations of two-dimensional, totally-decomposable metrics: Preliminaries and previous results

 \subsection{Polytopal complexes}

 We now recall some definitions about polytopes (see~\cite{Ziegler} for further details).
 A {\em polyhedron} $P$ is the intersection of a finite collection of halfspaces in a real vector space $\mathbb{V}$, and a {\em polytope} is a bounded polyhedron.
 For any linear functional $L:\mathbb{V} \to \RR$ the set $F=\smallSetOf{x\in P}{L(x)=\max_{y\in P}{L(y)}}$ is called a \emph{face} of $P$, as is the empty set.
 The zero- and one-dimensional faces are called {\em vertices} and {\em edges} of~$P$ and they naturally gives rise to a \emph{graph} of the polyhedron.
 A {\em cell complex} (or \emph{polytopal complex}) $\cp$ is a finite collection of polytopes (called \emph{cells}) such that each face of a member of $\cp$ is itself a member of $\cp$, and the intersection of two members of $\cp$ is a face of each.
-We denote the set of vertices of $\cp$ by $V($\cp$)$.
+We denote the set of vertices of $\cp$ by $V(\cp)$.
 Two cell complexes $\cp,\cp'$ are {\em isomorphic} if there exists an bijection $\pi$ (called \emph{cell-complex isomorphism}) between them such that for all $F,F'\in \cp$ the cell $F$ is a face of $F'$ if and only if $\pi(F)$ is a face of $\pi(F')$.
-Examples of cell complexes include the set of all faces of a polytope or the set of all bounded faces of a polyhedron.

 For a finite metric space $(X,d)$, the set $P(d)$ defined in the introduction is obviously a polyhedron and it can be easily observed that $T(d)$ is the union of bounded faces of $P(d)$ (cf. \cite{Dress84}) and hence naturally carries the structure of a cell complex $\comt(d)$.